deepstreamIO/ds-demo-spaceshooter/README.md

 In the update phase, each entity within the game updates its position, orientation, health, status and so on.

-This is usually followed by a global update phase that determines whether every player is still alive, being hit etc.
+This is usually followed by a global update phase that determines whether each player is still alive, being hit etc.

 Finally, the next frame of the game is drawn by the renderer.
 This loop happens continuously for every frame, ideally 60 times a second.
 This means that the logic that's executed on every tick needs to be as performant as possible.

-For our game, we'll create a simple gameloop by having the game class emit an `update` event every time before the renderer kicks in.
+For our spaceshooter, we'll create a simple gameloop by having the game class emit an `update` event every time before the renderer kicks in.
 Our spaceship can now subscribe to this event.
 As usual, we'll keep things simple for this tutorial.
 You can find the full update cycle for the spaceship [here](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/js/spaceship.js#L199)

 To apply the input from our controls, we simply get the data from the record and set it as the body's and turret's rotation parameter